publicidadeja/Check2B/README.md

         *   The application code in `src/lib/firebase.ts` is already set up to use this environment variable if present on `localhost`.

     *   **3.5.
 Register Production Domains:**
-        *   **After deploying your application**, remember to go back to the Google Cloud Console (reCAPTCHA settings) and the Firebase Console (App Check settings for your web app) to add your **production domain(s)** to the list of allowed domains.
+        *   **After deploying your application**, remember to go back to the Google Cloud Console (reCAPTCHA settings for your key) and add your **production domain(s)** to the list of allowed domains.
+This ensures reCAPTCHA works on your live site.

 4.  **Create Users in Firebase Authentication:**
     *   **CRUCIAL:** For users to be able to log in, they **MUST** be created manually in the Firebase Console.
 Go to your Firebase project -> Authentication -> Users -> Add user.
     *   Use the email address intended for login (e.g., `admin@check2b.com`, `leocorax@gmail.com`) and set the password you want them to use.
-    *   The "Add Colaborador" feature in the admin panel **only adds mock data** for display; it **does not create authentication users**.
+    *   The "Add Colaborador" feature in the admin panel **only adds user profile data** to Firestore; it **does not create authentication users** nor set their passwords or roles for login.
     *   To assign roles (super_admin, admin, collaborator) for proper redirection and permissions, you **must** set Custom Claims for each user.
 This is typically done using the Firebase Admin SDK (e.g., in a Cloud Function or a separate backend script).
-The provided `setCustomUserClaimsFirebase` Cloud Function can be used by a Super Admin for this.
+The provided `setCustomUserClaimsFirebase` Cloud Function can be used by a Super Admin for this purpose.

 5.  **Run the Development Server:**
     ```bash